hen-community/hicetnunc/README.md

 npm install
 npm start
 ```

 Article on [setting up a clone/mirror of Teia (Wiki)](https://github.com/teia-community/teia-docs/wiki/How-to-set-up-a-Teia-Mirror)

 # Contributing

-Please read our dedicated Article on [Contributing to the Teia code (Wiki)](https://github.com/teia-community/teia-docs/wiki/Contribute-to-the-Teia-Code) on the wiki.
+Find a dedicated Article on [Contributing to the Teia code](https://github.com/teia-community/teia-docs/wiki/Contribute-to-the-Teia-Code) on the wiki.

 # Code of Conduct